• Regulation on Deforestation-free Products (EUDR)

 Q: Are all paper-containing goods I receive from Avery Dennison covered by the EUDR?

-Q: What is Avery Dennison's role under the EUDR, and how does it affect my business?
+Q: What is Avery Dennison's role under the EUDR?

 A: Avery Dennison can have one of two roles: